Tomaqa/maxcube-client/README.md

 ## Usage

 Run `bin/maxcube-client help` and follow instructions.
 This script starts either TCP or UDP client.
-UDP client is used only for device discovering purposes yet.
+UDP client is used only for device discovery purposes yet.

 You can also run `bin/console`, if you want to to handle objects yourself.

-Yet there are sample servers: `bin/sample_server` (TCP) and `bin/sample_socket` (UDP), but only with very basic functions.
+Yet there are sample servers: `bin/sample_server` (TCP) and `bin/sample_socket` (UDP), but only with very basic features.
 However, they can be used to try simple connection with client.

 ## Development